Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

 \subsection{Baselines}

-\textbf{Supervised Fine-Tunning} Within the Supervised Fine-Tuning (SFT)~\cite{bakker2022fine} method, the model undergoes additional training on a smaller dataset, which aims to specialize the model to perform better on tasks correlated to the dataset.
-To optimize the code efficiency performance of NL2Code models, the most intuitive strategy is to fine-tune the models on the optimal runtime solution.
-In our experimental setup, we adhered to the original prompt structure of Code-LLMs~\cite{roziere2023code, deepseekcoder} and selected the most time-efficient solutions as the label for the supervised fine-tuning process.
-Table~\ref{tab:model_prompts} lists model prompts for code generation.
+\textbf{Supervised Fine-Tunning.} Within the SFT~\cite{bakker2022fine} method, an LLM undergoes additional training on a small dataset, which aims to specialize the LLM to perform better on certain tasks correlated to the training dataset.
+To optimize the code efficiency performance of Code LLMs, the most intuitive strategy is to fine-tune the Code LLM using optimal runtime solutions.
+In our experimental setup, we apply a unified prompt template for each Code LLM to ensure a fair comparison.
+The ``pretty\_content'' attribute fills the \textbf{<task\_content>} placeholder, the ``prompt'' attribute fills the \textbf{<code\_starter>} placeholder, and the \textbf{<code\_completion>} placeholder is completed with the fastest solutions.
+To steer Code LLMs towards generating the intended code completion format, we prepend a one-shot example to the prompt template.
+Appendix Figure~\ref{fig:model_prompt} presents the prompt template.

-\textbf{Direct Preference Optimization} Although SFT exemplifies a straightforward approach, it is susceptible to the issue of catastrophic forgetting~\cite{kir2017overcome}.
-To ensure that the model continues to align with human preferences while preserving its functional capabilities, existing methodologies apply reinforcement learning from human feedback (RLHF), which involves utilizing human-crafted labels.
-However, RLHF introduces complexities and potential instabilities, necessitating significant computational resources and additional reward models~\cite{ziegler2019fine, bai2022training, stiennon2020learning}.
-Direct Preference Optimization (DPO)~\cite{rafailov2023direct} bypasses these challenges by explicitly mapping reward functions and the optimal objective.
+\textbf{Direct Preference Optimization.} Although SFT exemplifies a straightforward approach, it is susceptible to the pitfall of catastrophic forgetting~\cite{kir2017overcome}.
+To enable LLMs to align with human preferences while preserving their functional capabilities, existing methodologies employ reinforcement learning with human preference feedback~(RLHF).
+However, RLHF introduces additional model complexities and potential instabilities, necessitating significant computing resources and extra reward model training~\cite{ziegler2019fine, bai2022training, stiennon2020learning}.
+DPO~\cite{rafailov2023direct} bypasses these challenges by explicitly mapping reward functions and the optimal objective.
 This connection demonstrates that maximizing rewards under specific constraints can be effectively addressed through a singular training phase based on data reflecting human preferences.
-Consequently, DPO provides a stable, efficient, and computation-friendly alternative, removing the necessity for separate reward modeling.
-More details can be found in Appendix~\ref{sec:dpo_details}.
+The DPO training procedure is elaborated in Appendix Section~\ref{sec:dpo_details}.